by Lady H

 The teacher looks from Mark across the room to James standing by to door then back again.
 “Oh for god sake your James, aren’t you?”
 He asks the correct James, who nods.
 “And you’re Mark?”

 Mark is now moving to the front of the classroom having finally finished packing his bag.
 “Yeah…” He says it with a frown on his face, as if he is thinking about something and is going to say more.

 Henry’d had enough.
 She pushes past James as politely but as quickly as she can and bolts out of the room to freedom and away from Mark and James and their similarities as the teacher said once more “You two really do look alike.”

-That evening Henry exchanges a few texts with Mark, sorting out last minute details of their plan for Mr Brawn on Friday.
+That evening Henry exchanges a few messages with Mark, sorting out last minute details of their plan for Mr Brawn on Friday.

 Amidst all of the homework and papers spread over her bedroom floor, Henry sits fretting about the plan.
 What if they got caught?
 How much trouble would she get into?
 Mr Brawn was rude and obnoxious, and she wanted to get her own back.
 But she could just report him to the head teacher.
 Surely if enough students complained the school would have to do something?

 She'd got as far as typing out an apologetic message to Mark saying she couldn't go through with it, when her mum knocks, and enters with a list of top Russell Group universities, querying whether Henry has started any of the early admissions forms yet.
 As her mum shuffles back downstairs Henry erases the message she is about to send.

 She needs this.
 She wants to do something out of the ordinary, something fun, just once.
 Something to momentarily relieve the stress and tension she's feeling about university, and her family, and all the pressure that's going to build in the coming months.
 And someone really did need to teach Mr Brawn a lesson.
 This had nothing to do with enjoying spending time with Mark.
 Emma had it all wrong.
 Henry was sure.